 Fred Freiberg, Executive Director

 Prior to co-founding the Fair Housing Justice Center in 2004, Mr. Freiberg worked for the Civil Rights Division of the United States Department of Justice where he directed a national testing program that he helped to establish in 1992.
 From 1999 – 2002, Mr. Freiberg directed the field work in two national research projects conducted by The Urban Institute involving testing – a study of mortgage lending practices and the national Housing Discrimination Study (HDS).
 During the 1980s, Mr. Freiberg worked as a fair housing consultant for private and public fair housing organizations.
 Mr. Freiberg was a founder and the first Executive Director of the Metropolitan Milwaukee Fair Housing Council from 1977-1981.
-Mr. Freiberg’s professional activities for fair housing span more than thirty-eight years during which time he has testified in dozens of fair housing cases, published articles on fair housing, and received numerous awards for his accomplishments in the fair housing field.
+Mr. Freiberg’s professional activities for fair housing span more than forty years during which time he has testified in dozens of fair housing cases, published articles on fair housing, and received numerous awards for his accomplishments in the fair housing field.
+He was also the Executive Producer for the documentary, A Matter of Place.
 Mr. Freiberg is one the nation’s leading experts on the use of testing as an investigative tool to enforce civil rights laws.

 Elizabeth Gorman, Office Manager